Posts

 Here she acts with Jean Simmons.

 Some lives are blessed.
-Lucy’s (in the Chronicles) was even better.
+Lucy’s (in the Chronicles) was even more favored.
 She reigned in Narnia; sailed to that world’s edge; and then, in her prime, was whisked away to Aslan’s country and the new Narnia.

 ♦ ♦ ♦ ♦ ♦